henritik/blockr-vue-app/README.md

-# Blockr Vue App
+# Blockr Photo App
-A photo gallery app made with Vue.js for WordPress based backend with an option to use OriginStamp API.
+A photo gallery app made with Vue.js to be used with WordPress based backend, with an option to use blockchain based timestamping by OriginStamp API.
-Not a standalone solution, needs a WP environment running and a few **[Plugins](https://github.com/henritik/blockr-helper-plugin)** installed in WordPress.
+Not a stand-alone solution, needs a WP environment running and a few **[Plugins](https://github.com/henritik/blockr-helper-plugin)** installed in WordPress.

 Especially the UI of this Vue implementation is based on the work by **Emre Güney**, **[a photo gallery app for Pixabay API](https://github.com/eeguney/vue-photogram-app)**.